 Preheat the oven to 350°F. Have ready a greased, 8"x8" square baking dish and line with parchment paper, taking care to leave a parchment overhang over the sides.

 Melt the butter in a microwave-safe pitcher or bowl, and set aside to cool.

 In a medium-sized mixing bowl, combine flour, cocoa powder, baking powder, and salt.
 Whisk and set aside.

 Add the eggs to a large mixing bowl, and whisk.
 Add the sugar and vanilla, and with a handheld mixer on medium speed (or a sturdy wooden spoon), mix until well combined.
 Slowly stream in the melted butter, mixing all the while.

 Add the dry ingredients and slowly mix until just combined.

+After the 25 minutes is up, make the icing.
 Add the butter, cocoa, milk, and salt to a large saucepan over medium heat and stir.
 Allow butter to melt, then stir in the powdered sugar, until smooth and add the vanilla.